TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Our method

-We will assume that the probability of having a left ($p_+$) and a right ($p_-$) child does not depend on the state.
-This assumption is close to the B\&B tree pruning process, where the pruning decision depends on the global upper bound instead of the parent node.
-Using the definition of tree Bellman operator \eqref{eq:bellman_tree} and the definition of the infinity norm \eqref{eq:infty_norm} we derive the following inequality:
+We assume the probability of having a left ($p^+$) and a right ($p^-$) child does not depend on the state.
+This assumption is similar to the B\&B tree-pruning process, where the decision depends on the global upper bound.
+Using the definition of tree Bellman operator (Eq.~\ref{eq:bellman_tree}) and the definition of the infinity norm (Eq.~\ref{eq:infty_norm}), we derive the following inequality:

-The proof follows from the above inequality and observation that the tree is finite, i.e., $\ex (p_+ + p_-) < 1$.
+In a finite rooted tree with $K$ nodes, every node except the root has exactly one incoming edge.
+Hence, the number of edges is one less than the number of nodes.
+So the expected number of child nodes $\ex(p^+ + p^-) = (K - 1)/K < 1$.
+This leads to the following equations: